CIRED/Res-IRF4/readme.md

 Finally:
 `buildings, energy_prices, taxes, post_inputs, cost_heater, ms_heater, cost_insulation, ms_intensive, renovation_rate_ini, policies_heater, policies_insulation, flow_built = initialize(inputs, stock, year, policies_heater, policies_insulation, taxes, config, path)`
 parse and create Python objects used by Res-IRF.
 Moreover, the user can use all the methods of AgentBuildings object `buildings` defined in buildings.py.

 ## About the authors

 The development of the Res-IRF model was initiated at CIRED in 2008.
 Coordinated by Louis-Gaëtan Giraudet, it involved over the years, in alphabetic order, Louise Asselin, Cyril Bourgeois, Frédéric Branger, François Chabrol, David Glotin, Céline Guivarch, Philippe Quirion, and Lucas Vivier.

+We perform major improvements in version 4.0, and we rewrite the code entirely.

 ## Meta